Movement Assistance Scheme: get help with moving agrifood goods to Northern Ireland

 The scheme also covers movements to Northern Ireland via the Republic of Ireland.

 If you move live animals or animal products from Great Britain to Northern Ireland, you do not need to pay the full amount for export health certificates (EHCs).

-If you’re a trader and have been told by your certifying officer to get a support attestation (SA) you can get reimbursed for some of the costs from 27 September 2021.
+If you’re a trader and have been told by your certifying officer to get a support attestation (SA) you can get reimbursed for some of the costs.

 You’ll need to pay the invoice and then apply to MAS to be reimbursed.
 The government will reimburse you up to £150 excluding VAT for each SA.
 Follow guidance on how to get reimbursed for support attestations.

 If you need help with costs of SAs

 For queries related to SAs, please contact APHA by email or phone.

 To get an EHC for sheep, you must carry out the test for scrapie disease.
 The OV will need to see the results of the tests before they can authorise the certification.
 You do not need to pay the full cost of the scrapie genotype test.